 1. Carbon Steel

 The pan with the highest heat tolerance tops our list for obvious reasons.
-Oven-safe up to 1200F, Carbon Steel Frying Pans are lightweight, have incredible heat retention, and are lightweight enough to maneuver around the stovetop, in and out of the oven, or even over an open flame.
+Carbon steel frying pans are oven-safe up to 1200F, lightweight, boast incredible heat retention, and are lightweight enough to maneuver around the stovetop, in and out of the oven, or even over an open flame.

 2. Stainless Steel

-We also highly recommend Stainless Steel.
+Stainless steel is another excellent oven-safe option.
 Our Stainless Clad Frying Pan is oven-safe up to 800F, making it the perfect choice for oven-finishing a sauce or keeping a meal warm.
-Our entire Stainless Clad collection also features a Stay-Cool Handle, making it easy to transport in and out of the oven without burning your hand.
+Our entire Stainless Clad collection (including Non Stick) also features our proprietary Stay-Cool Handle, making it easy to transport in and out of the oven without burning your hand—but please still use a dishcloth, oven mitt, or pot holder when transferring out of the oven.

 3. Cast Iron

 Cast Iron is also a highly effective pan for oven usage, as it can handle temperatures up to 600F.
 However, note that these pans are quite heavy—and with food in them, maneuvering out of the oven may be difficult.
-For this reason, we generally recommend Carbon Steel over Cast Iron for oven-finishing.
+Use two hands to be safe, or place the skillet on a sheet pan for easier maneuvering.

 4. Non Stick

-When it comes to putting Non Stick in the oven, it’s important to double check with the manufacturer.
-Some Non Stick Frying Pans aren’t able to be used in the oven due to the chemicals used to produce their non-stick surface, which could release and leach into the food if exposed to high temperatures.
+Not all non stick cookware is created equal—and never has that been underlined more than in its oven safety.
+Some non stick frying pans aren’t able to be used in the oven due to the chemicals used to produce the non-stick surface, which could release and leach into the food or air if exposed to high temperatures.

-Luckily, our Non Stick Frying Pan is oven-safe up to 500F and is made with a professional-grade non stick coating, so you can oven-finish without worrying about what’s ending up in your food.
+Luckily, our Non Stick Cookware is oven-safe up to 500F and is made with a professional-grade non stick coating over our Stainless Clad base (complete with Stay Cool Handle), so you can oven-finish without worrying about what’s ending up in your food.

 What Cookware Is Not Oven Safe?

-Now that you have your list of guaranteed oven-safe pans, it’s equally important to know what pans are not able to be used in the oven.
+Now that you have your list of guaranteed oven-safe pans, it’s equally important to know what pans you shouldn't put in the oven.

-Ceramic cookware has been having a profound moment on social media, and with an array of eye-catching colors to choose from and promises to replace other pieces of Cookware, it’s not hard to see why.
-However, one piece of cookware these cannot replace is any oven-safe pan you already own, as most ceramic pans cannot be used in the oven.
+Ceramic cookware has been having a profound moment on social media, and with an array of eye-catching colors to choose from and promises to replace other pieces of cookware, it’s not hard to see why.
+However, one piece of cookware these cannot replace is any oven-safe pan you already own, as some ceramic cookware cannot be used in the oven.

 2. Plastic

-Any pans that utilize plastic handles or lids cannot be used in the oven, even if the body is constructed of an oven-safe material like Stainless Steel.
-To avoid having to clean melted plastic, double-check your pan to make sure it doesn’t utilize plastic in any part of its construction before popping it in the oven.
+Any pans that utilize plastic handles or lids cannot be used in the oven, full stop—even if the body is constructed of an oven-safe material like stainless steel.
+To avoid having to scrape melted plastic out of your oven, double-check your pan to make sure it doesn’t utilize plastic in any part of its construction before popping it in the oven.

 There are a few extra steps you can take when using oven-safe cookware to ensure not only your own safety, but the safety of your cookware and food.